 The company has also invented a self-cooking can of soup that communicates with your kitchen counter to know when to begin cooking.

 Surely you remember the swoon inducing McDonalds commercial that featured a gay son and his father about to snack down on some McNuggets.
 Our gay blog was all over that business.
 The commercial, which aired in France, bore the tagline “Venez comme vous etes” or “Come as you are”.
 While[…]

 The address 575 Castro in San Francisco was once the location of the Castro Camera shop owned by Harvey Milk, the man who became the first openly gay man elected to the San Francisco Board of Supervisors in 1977.
 He ran his campaign from his apartment above Castro Camera, and after he was assassinated,[…]

-Business (aka money) makes the world go round.
-Just about everyone in the world has a job unless they’re retired or under the age of 15, which usually means that they work for some kind of business.
+Business (and, yes, LGBT business) makes the world go round.
 In order to survive in the modern world, everyone needs to make money one way or another.

 Our coverage of LGBT business spans many areas.
 In today’s culture, the most powerful forms of protest seem to be those revolving around financial decisions, specifically where you decide to spend your money.
 Case in point: the states of North Carolina and Indiana, and the Muslim fundamentalist nation of Brunei.